 The first book of poems I put together was titled Muse, Use Us.
 It did not survive scrutiny.

-Some years later, I wrote Cosmosis and Word Problems.
-Then I worked on them for years afterward.
+In the late aughts and early tens, I wrote the first versions of Cosmosis and Word Problems.
+Then I worked on them for years.

 In 2014, I put together a manuscript titled Kinder Garden.
 It evolved into one titled Salve Age.

 In 2018, I wrote a chapbook, Tremblem.
-It exists as a secret item.
+A small number of copies were printed.
+They exist as secret items.

 Then came my oddest ball, 196 (fourteen squared) concatenated, ersatz sonnets, in a manuscript named Stuck-On-Its.